Bredbent/kvd-auction-tracker/readme.md

-# KVD Auction Tracker
+# KVD Auction Explorer

-A microservice application that tracks and analyzes closed auctions from KVD.se.
-The service automatically scrapes auction data and stores it in a PostgreSQL database, making it accessible through a REST API.
+A full-stack application that tracks, analyzes, and visualizes closed auctions from KVD.se.
+The system combines automated data scraping, a FastAPI backend, and a React frontend with interactive data visualization and AI-powered analysis.

 ## Features

+### Backend
 - Automated hourly/daily scraping of closed car auctions
 - PostgreSQL database for persistent storage
 - Redis for caching
 - REST API with comprehensive endpoints for data access
 - Repository pattern for clean separation of concerns
 - Docker containerization for easy deployment
+- AI chat endpoint for car valuations (with placeholder for Llama LLM integration)
 - Data extraction includes:
   - Car brand and model
   - Sale price